victoraliss0n/FireRecord-iOS/README.md

 <img src="http://img.shields.io/badge/swift-4.0-brightgreen.svg" alt="Swift 4.0">
 </a>

-FireRecord is a framework written in swift which brings the ActiveRecord architecture as a wrapper to Firebase SDK on iOS
+FireRecord is a framework written in swift which brings the ActiveRecord architecture as a wrapper to Firebase SDK on iOS.
+The main idea is to make iOS development with Firebase ([Firestore](https://firebase.google.com/docs/firestore) and [Storage](https://firebase.google.com/docs/storage)) still more productive with the well-known [Active Record Pattern](http://guides.rubyonrails.org/active_record_basics.html) from [Rails community](http://rubyonrails.org/community).

 ## Example